wazum/transactional-data-handler/README.md

 ## Possible problems

+### Error log

+Take a look at the TYPO3 CMS error log in case of problems.

 ### Extending DataHandler

 This extension extends the Core `DataHandler` class (_XCLASS_).
 If you use any other extension that does the same, you have to solve this yourself somehow.